Find the perfect pumpkin patch and farm near Toronto

 Here are my picks for pumpkin patches and farms to visit near Toronto.

 This Caledon apple farm and country market sells hundreds of pumpkins in all shapes and sizes.
-In addition to pumpkin picking you can spend your visit picking apples from their orchard.
+In addition to pumpkin picking, you can spend your visit picking apples from their orchard.

-Located north of Toronto, this Mount Albert farm will charge you $14 to attend their Fall Fun Festival which runs until November 5.
-With this fee you get access to their Barnyard Playland, pig races, a pumpkin cannon show and much more festive fun.
+Located north of Toronto, this Mount Albert farm will charge you $15 to attend their Fall Fun Festival which runs until November 5.
+With this fee, you get access to their Barnyard Playland, pig races, a pumpkin cannon show and much more festive fun.

-This Milton farm comes with wagon rides and a field where everyone can select their favourite pumpkin from a tiny 5 lbs. to a massive 80 lbs.
-They also offer guided tours for $7.50 where you can take in the fall colours on a 90 minute tour around the farm.
+This Milton farm comes with wagon rides and a field where everyone can select their favourite pumpkin from a tiny five lbs. to a massive 80 lbs.
+They also offer guided tours where you can take in the fall colours on a 90 minute tour around the farm.
+Admission to the farm varies by day.

 Found in Zephyr this farm has a popular u-pick option where a single pumpkin can be had for $4 or three for $10.
-The farm also has a 10 acre corn maze and hay climb and wagon rides but you need to pony up a $10 admission fee.
+The farm also has a 10 acre corn maze, hay climb and wagon rides but you need to pony up a $10 admission fee.

 It's all about fall fun at this Inglewood farm.
 They're open daily in October for their annual Pumpkinfest where you can select pumpkins, take a ride on a wagon and walk through their corn maze.
-The fun, however, comes at a price - $9 during the week and $14 on weekends.
+The fun, however, comes at a price of $14.

-When October rolls around it's pumpkin picking time at this Uxbridge farm.
+When October rolls around it's pumpkin-picking time at this Uxbridge farm.
 Their annual Harvest Festival runs from Thanksgiving weekend until Halloween and includes pumpkin picking, access to their corn maze and wagon rides.
 Admission will set you back $10 on weekends.

 This Hampton farm will give you a free wagon ride to their pumpkin patch where you can select your perfect front porch accessory.
-They're open daily and offer activities like an 8 acre corn maze and visits to farm animals.
-Admission is $5 on weekdays and $7 on weekends.
+They're open daily and offer activities like an eight-acre corn maze and visits to farm animals.
+Admission is $6 on weekdays and $8 on weekends.

 Find this farm in Markham sporting hundreds of pumpkins to choose from in all sizes.
 You can fill one of their wheelbarrows full of pumpkins for $35 or pick 3 for $25.
 It's free to enter the pumpkin patch but if you want to get in on their corn maze it will set you back $3 per person.